 As the sciatic nerve continues to descend connective tissue attaches it to the obturator-gemelli complex (obturator internus muscle and the superior and inferior gemellus muscles above and below it) (Balius et al 2017)

 As you can see from the ventral sacral rami to the nerve trunk exiting the gluteal region the sciatic nerve is enclosed in a fascial/connective tissue sheath.
-From the top down this sheath is associated with the Piriformis, Obturator-Gemelli complex and Gluteus Maximus/proximal Hamstring attachment.
+From the top down this sheath is associated with the Piriformis, Obturator-Gemelli complex and Gluteus Maximus/proximal Hamstring attachment and biceps femoris.

 Tibial nerve: (motor) hamstring muscle, posterior compartments of the calf, muscles of the sole of the foot (Lewis et al 2016).